The post was originally published October 10, 2019 and updated November 21, 2024.

 4) We are sensitive to liquidity and will pass on an idea that we believe will be too hard to exit should the need arise.

-Given the long bull market in bonds, and low-interest rate environment, there has been a decrease in the supply of converts over the past decade (with interest rates so low, there has been less of a need for companies to add a convert feature to be able to issue debt at a low rate).
-Thus, the capital appreciation strategy’s overall weighting in converts has decreased over time.
-Rather than invest in converts where we have less conviction, or with weaker credit profiles, we have instead opted to hold higher levels of cash and investment-grade low-duration corporates.
-We are, however, always combing through the universe of converts, and watching for new issues, hoping to find an attractive prospect.
+During the long bull market in bonds and low-interest rate environment, there was a decrease in the supply of converts (with interest rates so low, there was less of a need for companies to add a convert feature to be able to issue debt at a low rate).
+Thus, the capital appreciation strategy’s overall weighting in converts decreased.
+Rather than invest in converts where we have less conviction, or with weaker credit profiles, we instead opted to hold higher levels of cash and investment-grade low-duration corporates.
+However, as interest rates have risen, issuances of converts have picked up.
+As ever, we are combing through this expanded universe of converts, and watching for new issues, hoping to find attractive prospects.

-Read Statutory Data: A Look Under the Hood of an Insurance Company
+White Paper: A Look Under The Hood Of An Insurance Company